jrandleman/Heist-Scheme/README.md

 * With CPS, avoid [macros](#define-syntax-let-syntax-letrec-syntax)/[eval](#eval--apply)/[load](#system-interface-procedures) expanding to a [`define`](#define) in the current envrionment!
   - Lazy expansion breaks this functionality (may expand to localized bindings though!)
   - Includes [`defn`](#defn), [`define-module`](#Define-Module), & [`define-overload`](#Define-Overload) (manually write expansion)
+* CPS procedures applied in non-CPS contexts have `id` bound as their continuation!

 #### Author's Advice:
 * Experimentally, go wild!